Subham-Maity/next-chat-app/README.md

 # NextJS ChatApp 🗣️

-Chat-app is a **realtime chat application** that lets you talk to anyone in the world.
-Create and join chat rooms, send messages, and have fun.
-All you need is a web browser and an internet connection.
-How cool is that? 😎
+This is a chat application built with `NextJS`, `Socket.io`, and `Typescript`.
+It allows users to create and join chat rooms, send messages, and set timers for conversations.
+It has a user-friendly and good-looking UI that enhances the chat experience.
+This project is an improved version of my previous `Demo chat app with basic timer functionality using html and nodejs`, which you can check out [**here**](https://github.com/Subham-Maity/basic-chatapp).
+I used `Typescript` to make the code more readable, understandable, and easy to implement new features in the future.

 ![5](https://github.com/Subham-Maity/next-mern-chat/assets/97989643/fbf7c8cd-a902-48b4-a532-415d357049b4)
 ![7](https://github.com/Subham-Maity/next-mern-chat/assets/97989643/bba4aab9-3a58-4481-a78c-b940ccad1757)

 ---
 ## Getting Started 🚀

 To run chat-app on your local machine, you need to have [Node.js](https://nodejs.org/en/) installed.
 Node.js is a JavaScript runtime that allows you to run JavaScript code on the server side.